EESSI/docs/docs/test-suite/writing-portable-tests.md

 To be useful in the aforementioned scenarios, tests need to satisfy a number of requirements.

 - Tests are implemented in the [ReFrame HPC testing framework](https://reframe-hpc.readthedocs.io/en/stable/).
-- Multiple test cases may be implemented for a single software package.
+- Multiple tests may be implemented for a single software package.
 - Tests should run in a reasonable amount of time (less than 1 hour) for all the scales for which it is defined to be valid.
 - There should be at least one light test case that can be run in less then ~5 minutes.
 This test should be marked with the 'CI' tag.
 - Tests should only use a reasonable amount of memory, so that _most_ systems will be able to run them.
 For low core counts (1-4 cores), 8-16 GB is reasonable.
 For higher core counts, keeping a memory usage to less than 1 GB/core will ensure that _mosts_ systems will be able to run it.